clairemiller/chytrid_model/README.md

 # Paper

-This repository contains the data and code required to reproduce the results for the paper: 'Sunlight-heated refugia protect frogs from chytridiomycosis: a mathematical modelling study', https://doi.org/10.48550/arXiv.2503.06846.
+This repository contains the data and code required to reproduce the results for the paper: 'Estimating the impact of prior infection and sunlight-heated refugia on chytridiomycosis in frogs: a mathematical modelling study'.

 ## Abstract

 The fungal disease chytridiomycosis has driven over 90 amphibian species to extinction, and severely affected hundreds more.
 Difficulties in disease management have shown a need for novel conservation approaches.
 We present a novel mathematical model for chytridiomycosis transmission in frogs, that includes the natural history of infection, to test the hypothesis that sunlight-heated refugia reduce transmission.
-The model is fit using approximate Bayesian computation to previous experimental data where a cohort of frogs, a subset of which had cleared a prior infection, were provided access to either sunlight-heated or shaded refugia.
+The model is fit using approximate Bayesian computation to previous experimental data where a cohort of frogs with varying pre-existing exposure to infection were provided access to either sunlight-heated or shaded refugia.
 Using our model, we estimate the extent to which prior chytridiomycosis infection protects against subsequent infection and quantify the effect of sunlight-heating of refugia.
-Results estimate a 46% reduction in infection due to sunlight-heating of refugia, supporting the hypothesis that the sunlight-heated refugia reduce disease transmission.
-Frogs that were infected and recovered had an estimated reduction in susceptibility of 73% compared to frogs with no prior infection.
+Results estimate a 46\% (95\% CrI (-125\%, 87\%)) reduction in infection due to sunlight-heating of refugia.
+While our estimates suggest substantial impacts of sunlight-heated refugia on disease transmission, more data is required to resolve uncertainties.
+Frogs that were infected and recovered had an estimated reduction in susceptibility of 73\% (95\% CrI (27\%, 94\%)) compared to frogs with no prior infection.
 This study contributes to the evidence base for the use of sunlight-heated refugia as part of conservation strategies, and demonstrates the use of mathematical modelling to inform the implementation of habitat-based interventions for amphibian population recovery and sustainability.

 # Running the model